-This edition of Office Hours: Portfolio Review is an opportunity for artists to meet with directors of independent galleries and project spaces throughout Chicago.
+This edition of Office Hours: Portfolio Review is an opportunity for artists to meet with arts consultants and independent curators from throughout the city.

 One-on-one portfolio reviews last 30 minutes and provide a platform to discuss a range of issues of interest to emerging and working artists, including: